Nertz Spades Gin Rummy Solitaire Cribbage Speed Minesweeper Hearts

 While you'll likely never see a 29, these high-scoring hands are more achievable:

-Try scoring your own hands with our free Cribbage Scoring Calculator or play Cribbage online.
+Score your own hands with the Cribbage Scoring Calculator or play Cribbage online.

 ← More Blog Posts | Back to Games